 2. Explain sports statistics.
 Statistics in sports are essential, and they’re often used to describe an athlete’s accomplishments and overall ability.
 By using real sports examples, you can explain to kids why these statistics are relevant.
 Take baseball for example, where a player’s likelihood of getting a hit is expressed through their batting average.
 Explain how these concepts work – if a player has a .333 batting average, that means they get 1 hit for every 3 “at-bats” on average.
 Not surprisingly, .333 can also be written as 1/3 in fraction form.
 Real life examples like these are extremely effective at demonstrating how mathematical concepts are applied.

 3. Discuss probability.
 We hear the term “odds of winning” constantly in the world of sports, which is a great way to introduce the concept of probability.
 For younger students a simple coin toss is a good way to introduce the idea of a 50-50 chance, and then move forward with more complicated figures.
-Professional card games are a great way to demonstrate probability, and sports wagers are also an easy way to explain ratios.
-For example, if you were to place a $10 bet on a soccer team with 50-1 odds, what would your winnings amount to?
+Playing card games is a great way to demonstrate probability and comparing a sports team's seasonal wins and losses is an easy way to explain ratios.
 Word problems based on real life scenarios are perfect examples to show kids when discussing the usefulness of applied math.

 4. Dig into the science.
 Sports science is a fascinating topic on its own, and most physical sports require having a basic understanding of scientific concepts.
 Consider the amount of physics involved with a sport like golf – a golfer must understand the concept of a trajectory and how this can be affected by a multitude of factors (wind speed and direction, for instance).
 From tennis to basketball, angles, arches, and aerodynamics are all involved with these types of sports!